Staff & Club Ambassadors

 AMY FRIEDMAN, Co-founder and Executive Director is an author and editor.
 Formerly married to a man who was incarcerated, Amy raised her ex-husband’s daughters and as a prisoner’s wife, raising a prisoner’s children, her passion to support and empower families of the incarcerated was born.
-Her passion for the impact of incarceration on youth led her, in 2012 to co-found POPS the Club with her husband, Dennis Danziger.
+Her passion for the impact of incarceration on youth led her, in 2012 to co-found POPS the Club at Venice High School with her husband, Dennis Danziger.
 With that first launch in 2013, Amy quickly understood the importance of bringing POPS the Club to high schools across the country and set about learning how to do just that.
 With training through Executive Service Corps of Southern California’s Executive Director Leadership Institute (EDLI) and by mentor Rachel Davenport and at Vital Voices’ Global Ambassadors Program where she worked closely with mentor as Vera Futorjanski, Amy continues to expand her vision for POPS.
 In 2016, Amy began working under the guidance of Jonathan Zeichner of A Place Called Home through a grant from The Durfee Foundation’s Springboard Fund.
 Amy is deeply grateful to her generous and brilliant guides.
-A staunch believer both in freedom of expression and in the power of art to change the world, Amy envisions the expansion of POPS across the country.
-With the nonprofit’s expansion, she envisions an end to the shame and stigma that too often silences both the incarcerated and their loved ones.
-Amy champions POPS the Club students to tell their stories and showcases them in POPS the Club’s annual anthologies.
-Amy’s website Contact Amy@popstheclub.com
+A staunch believer both in freedom of expression and in the power of art to change the world, Amy envisions the expansion of POPS across the country and an end to the shame and stigma that too often silences both the incarcerated and their loved ones.
+Amy champions POPS the Club students to tell their stories and showcases them in POPS the Club’s Annual Anthologies.
+For more see Amy’s website.
+Contact Amy@popstheclub.com